adamsilver/fdpb/03-Book-A-Flight.md

 To solve the last problem we need to talk about Progressive Enhancement.
 Progressive Enhancement is about providing a core experience for everyone.
 Then, if possible and necessary, creating a better, enhanced experience for those using a more capable browser.

 The enhanced experience will be an autocomplete.
-But what will the core experience be: a text box or a select box.
+But will the core experience be a text box or a select box?
 In this case, it seems prudent to use a select box.
 At least a select box removes the chance of seeing a lack of results after submission and therefore saves users a server round trip.

 How it looks (before enhancement):

 ![Image here](/etc/)

-HTML:

 ```html
 <div class="field">